 Six months after the issuance of preference shares B, Foundation Continuity PostNL may require PostNL to convene a General Meeting of Shareholders to discuss cancellation of these shares.
 However, if within these six months Foundation Continuity PostNL should receive a demand for repayment under the credit facilities referred to above, it may also require PostNL to convene a General Meeting of Shareholders.
 In accordance with PostNL’s articles of association, a General Meeting of Shareholders must be convened no later than 12 months after the first date of issuance of any preference shares B to Foundation Continuity PostNL.
 The agenda for that meeting shall include a resolution regarding the repurchase and/or cancellation of the preference shares B.

 PostNL has granted Foundation Continuity PostNL the right to file an application for an inquiry into the policy and conduct of PostNL’s business with the Enterprise Chamber of the Amsterdam Court of Appeal (Ondernemingskamer).
 Should such an inquiry be granted, the Enterprise Chamber may impose immediate provisions.

-At 31 December 2019, the members of the Board of Foundation Continuity PostNL were Mr J.H.M.
-Lindenbergh (chairman), Mr W. van Vonno, Mr M.P.
-Nieuwe Weme and Ms Y.C.M.T. van Rooy.
+At 31 December 2022, the members of the Board of Foundation Continuity PostNL were Mr M.P.
+Nieuwe Weme (chair), Ms Y.C.M.T. van Rooy, Ms C.M.C.
+Mahieu and Mr P.S.
+Overmars.
 All members of the Board of Foundation Continuity PostNL are independent from PostNL.
 This means that Foundation Continuity PostNL is an independent legal entity as referred to in section 5:71 paragraph 1 sub c of the Dutch Financial Markets Supervision Act (Wet op het financieel toezicht).